-5.8.
-End of treatment (of early discontinuation) procedures
+6.8.
+End of treatment (or early discontinuation) procedures

 Participants who discontinue trial medication before the allocated period can continue within the trial, entering in a follow up only phase.
 This will involve collection of routine standard of care data and completion of QoL questionnaires.
 A final assessment will be completed at trial end (last patient last follow up).
 If a participant indicates their wish to formally withdraw consent for further follow-up in the trial for any reason, this will be honoured and the patient will return to SOC.
-In any case, if patients have not fully withdrawn all outstanding data should be reported and all queries resolved.
+In any case, if patients have not fully withdrawn from the trial, all outstanding data should be collected and any queries resolved.

-5.9.
+6.9.
 Extended follow up by electronic record linkage

-Participants will be asked to provide consent to be followed up electronically by record linkage to NHS electronic datasets (e.g. the Health Episodes Statistics in England and corresponding datasets in Wales / Northern Ireland / Scotland) and to the death registry up to 10 years post randomisation.
+Participants will be asked to provide consent to be followed up electronically by record linkage to NHS electronic datasets (e.g. the Health Episodes Statistics in England and corresponding datasets in Wales / Northern Ireland / Scotland) and death records held by the Office of National Statistics..
 The aim will be to assess the impact of the period of randomised treatment on long-term outcomes.
-Failure to provide this separate consent will not exclude the participant from participating in the trial.
-This extended follow-up will not be considered a formal component of the main trial.
+Failure to